sirgeadas/Projeto-Ansible_LSF/0. Getting Started/Readme.md

 mkdir ~/.ssh
 ```

-2. Now we need to generate the
+2. Now we need to generate the SSH Keys
 ....